Nicholls Colonels football: Original football practice fields

-The original Nicholls Colonels football practice fields included three natural grass football practice fields and was located across Acadia Drive from Manning Field at John L. Guidry Stadium, the Frank L. Barker Athletic Building and the Leonard C. Chabert Strength and Conditioning Facility.
+The original Nicholls Colonels football practice fields were the teams practice fields from 1972 to 2023.
+It included three natural grass football practice fields and was located across Acadia Drive from Manning Field at John L. Guidry Stadium, the Frank L. Barker Athletic Building and the Leonard C. Chabert Strength and Conditioning Facility.
 Two of the fields faced in a north–south configuration similar to Manning Field at John L. Guidry Stadium with a third that faced in an east–west configuration.

 Rivalries

 Southeastern Louisiana

 Nicholls and Southeastern Louisiana are located 94 miles apart and no two football-playing schools in the Southland Conference are as close as the two schools.
 The winner of the annual football game is awarded the River Bell Trophy.
 The trophy features a river bell, the teams athletic logos and details the yearly victors.
 The game played between the rivals began in 1972 and was played annually until 1985 when Southeastern Louisiana dropped its football program.
 It resumed 20 years later in 2005 when football was reinstated by the university.